-The business mentors who support students come from a range of businesses and backgrounds and are highly valued by Mosaic.
-Companies to have provided mentors in the past include PWC, Deloitte and Accenture and the likes of Credit Suisse, DLA Piper and Marks and Spencer have agreed to support the Challenge this year.
+The business mentors who support students come from a range of businesses and backgrounds.
+Companies to have provided mentors in the past include PWC, Deloitte and Accenture and the likes of Credit Suisse, DLA Piper and Marks and Spencer.

 Our mentors work with school teams to cover each element of the competition, preparing them for the competition and explaining how the issues covered by the game are of crucial importance to their own businesses so as to bring the game to life with real-world examples.